steven-panxd/XD_project/README.md

 ## Requirements
-You will need to install all the python packages in the requirements.txt You can use this command to install the required packages: pip install -r requirements.txt
+You will need to install all the python packages in the requirements.txt

+You can use this command to install the required packages:

+pip install -r requirements.txt

+Also, you need to edit main.py to set a correct MongoDB host and port

 ## How to Run App
-Use this command to run the app: uvicorn main:app --reload
+Use this command to run the app:

+uvicorn main:app --reload

 Then, you can access from